Komodo dragon: Antibacterial immune factor

-Venom
+Disputed claims of venom

-In late 2005, researchers at the University of Melbourne speculated the perentie (Varanus giganteus), other species of monitors, and agamids may be somewhat venomous.
-The team believes the immediate effects of bites from these lizards were caused by mild envenomation.
-Bites on human digits by a lace monitor (V. varius), a Komodo dragon, and a spotted tree monitor (V. scalaris) all produced similar effects: rapid swelling, localised disruption of blood clotting, and shooting pain up to the elbow, with some symptoms lasting for several hours.
+In late 2005, researchers at the University of Melbourne speculated that the perentie (Varanus giganteus), other species of monitors, and agamids may be somewhat venomous.
+The team believes that the immediate effects of bites from these lizards were caused by mild envenomation.
+Bites on human digits by a lace monitor (V. varius), a Komodo dragon, and a spotted tree monitor (V. timorensis) all produced similar effects: rapid swelling, localised disruption of blood clotting, and shooting pain up to the elbow, with some symptoms lasting for several hours.

-In 2009, the same researchers published further evidence demonstrating Komodo dragons possess a venomous bite.
+In 2009, the same researchers published further evidence demonstrating that Komodo dragons possess a venomous bite.
 MRI scans of a preserved skull showed the presence of two glands in the lower jaw.
 The researchers extracted one of these glands from the head of a terminally ill dragon in the Singapore Zoological Gardens, and found it secreted several different toxic proteins.
 The known functions of these proteins include inhibition of blood clotting, lowering of blood pressure, muscle paralysis, and the induction of hypothermia, leading to shock and loss of consciousness in envenomated prey.
 As a result of the discovery, the previous theory that bacteria were responsible for the deaths of Komodo victims was disputed.

 Other scientists have stated that this allegation of venom glands "has had the effect of underestimating the variety of complex roles played by oral secretions in the biology of reptiles, produced a very narrow view of oral secretions and resulted in misinterpretation of reptilian evolution."
 According to these scientists "reptilian oral secretions contribute to many biological roles other than to quickly dispatch prey."
-These researchers concluded that, "Calling all in this clade venomous implies an overall potential danger that does not exist, misleads in the assessment of medical risks, and confuses the biological assessment of squamate biochemical systems."
+These researchers concluded, "Calling all in this clade venomous implies an overall potential danger that does not exist, misleads in the assessment of medical risks, and confuses the biological assessment of squamate biochemical systems."
 Evolutionary biologist Schwenk says that even if the lizards have venom-like proteins in their mouths they may be using them for a different function, and he doubts venom is necessary to explain the effect of a Komodo dragon bite, arguing that shock and blood loss are the primary factors.
+Although the mouths of Komodo dragons have been confirmed to contain venom glands with venom in them, it is not clear whether this venom has any serious effect on prey, as opposed to the damage caused by the bite itself.
+As of 2023, no clear unambiguous evidence of Komodo dragon bites having serious venom effects has been presented.
+A 2025 histochemical characterisation of the venom glands of the Komodo dragon confirmed the presence of several types of toxins, though the authors note that a venom depositing and draining structure has yet to be identified in lizard teeth, and stress that their study is restricted by specimen availability.